disanv03/ruby_chess_game/README.md

 # Simple Chess Game

-Enjoy a minimalist chess game right in your terminal.
+Naive implementation of a chess game.
+This a first step (almost) in a chess programming world, this project is a great opportunity to discover the challenges involved in creating a chess program.
+That nicely points out why designing and thinking ahead about the structure is beneficial in programming.
+Commits are made succinct on purpose to track the step-by-step evolution of the program.

 This project is currenlty under development.
 Comments and suggestions are welcome.

 ### Usage